 Following the election of 2010 he was appointed Minister of State at the Department of Energy and Climate Change (DECC) and was appointed to the Privy Council in 2012.
-His achievements at the DECC included the creation of the Green Investment Bank, a radical new approach to energy efficiency and a massive expansion of decentralised energy including the deployment of 5GW of Solar PV, and panels on over 750k homes and the launch of the world first, Renewable Heat Incentive.
+His achievements at the DECC included the creation of the Green Investment Bank, a radical new approach to energy efficiency and a massive expansion of decentralised energy, including the deployment of 5GW of Solar PV, and panels on over 750k homes.
+He over saw the launch of the world first, Renewable Heat Incentive.
 He helped deliver the comprehensive reform of the UK electricity sector, which has created the world’s largest offshore wind programme.
 He pioneered UK “green” trade missions abroad and in addition to his role at DECC, served as Minister for Business Engagement with India from 2012 – 2014.

 Lord Barker represented the UK at all major International Climate negotiations between 2010 & 2014 and took a lead international role mobilising private climate finance for developing countries.

-After Greg stood down from Government in July 2014, he was appointed the Prime Minister’s envoy on Climate Change but relinquished this formal role ahead of leaving the House of Commons in March 2015 to re-join the private sector.
+After Lord Barker stood down from Government in July 2014, he was appointed the Prime Minister’s envoy on Climate Change.
+He relinquished this formal role ahead of leaving the House of Commons in March 2015 to re-join the private sector.
 He now serves on the board of, and advises several major companies both at home and abroad.

-Lord Barker was appointed by Mayor Boris Johnson to Chair of the London Sustainable Development Commission by Boris Johnson in January 2015 and also joined the London Infrastructure Delivery Board from November 2015 until stepping down (following the change of Mayor) in November 2016.
-He is a trustee of the Climate Group and serves on the European board of the Environmental Defense Fund and is a member of the board of De La Warr Pavilion.
+Lord Barker was appointed by Mayor Boris Johnson to Chair of the London Sustainable Development Commission, and served as a Member of the London Infrastructure Delivery Board from November 2015 until stepping down (following the change of Mayor) in November 2016.
+He is a trustee of the Climate Group, a member of the European board of the Environmental Defence Fund and a trustee of the board of De La Warr Pavilion.

 Letter from Prime Minster David Cameron to Gregory Barker following his decision to stand down as Envoy on Climate Change.